orientechnologies/orientdb-docs/Distributed-Configuration.md

 ## default-distributed-db-config.json

 This is the JSON file containing the default configuration for distributed databases.
-The first time a database run in distributed version this file is copied in the database's folder, then every time the cluster shape changes the database specific file is changed.
+The first time a database run in distributed version this file is copied in the database's folder with name `distributed-config.json`.
+Every time the cluster shape changes the database specific file is changed.
+To restore distributed database settings, remove the file `distributed-config.json` from the database folder, and the `default-distributed-db-config.json` file will be used.

 Default **default-distributed-db-config.json** file content:
 ```json